LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Key Narrative Points.md

 - Word spreads that Niahl's Brother in arms Stronvan is wrecking havoc in southern Brokvar, in an attempt to draw Brokvar's attention and strength away from the city, Niahl alone goes after Stronvan and slays him by stabbing him in the back.
 - Niahl returns to Brokvar and becomes captain of the city watch
 #### Chimo-Nahagi
+- The Arzaens write
 - Musoko is accused by Zenryoku of being the cause of an apocalypse upon Chimo-Nahagi in the far future
 - Higashi and Nishi are caught hoarding human lives and are punished by banishment to Surmaria, a believed to be uninhabited to land
-- Duska discovers the tome of Mortos
+- Duska discovers Mortos' Tome
 #### Sunmaek
 - Olum's existence begins (coinciding with the beginning of all time)
 - Olum knows only one thing and that is that existence is cyclic and cannot be broken nor extended